Authentic Alaska: Mountains, Rivers and Coastlines

 Day 1

 Our authentic Alaska journey begins at the northernmost point of Alaska’s “rail corridor” in Fairbanks, where pick you up from your hotel.
 We’ll have a quick breakfast and then head south to Denali National Park.
-We’ll hike out to visit the park’s ‘canine rangers’ or working sled dogs that are a big part of early exploration in Alaska.
-After hiking we’ll raft the Nenana River at the eastern edge of the park, then head to our accommodations.
-After checking in, we’ll reconvene for a hot dinner before settling into our cozy cabins for the night.
+We’ll hike through scenic Alaska backcountry to visit the park’s famous “canine rangers” or working sled dogs that were a big part of early exploration in Alaska.
+After hiking we’ll head to our accommodations, have time to relax and clean up before reconvening for a hot dinner.

 Day 2